-When some of the a_i may be rational, the conditions for each runner to be distance at least C/k from the chosen runner are not in general mutually statistically independent.
+When ratios among the relative speeds are allowed to be rational, the conditions for each runner to be distance at least C/k from the chosen runner are not in general mutually statistically independent.
 (And the mutual expectation can actually be zero.)